 To the extent that we describe Ego as He, we are referring to the energetic nature of Ego for both men and women.
 Goal-directedness, penetrative, risk-taking, curious, and hungry for experiences and adventures of all sorts.
 This is Masculine orientation which is why the hero is described as “He”.
 Women go on this journey too even within a female body.
 While the original narrative seems to refer to males, boys, and young men, it is the Ego as a Masculine aspect that they are attempting to describe not the sexual orientation or plumbing of the protagonist.

 The psychodynamics of the story.
 Whoever in mentioned first in any story indicated the psychodynamics of the story this includes the geography within the story.
 At the very beginning of the Iron John story, we have “The castle” with a king, the hunger of King Hunter disappearing into the enormous (dangerous and dark) with a hawk and an eagle flying over it.

 The Castle and the enormous Forest for instance describes for us our state of collective duality, the state we live in today, the juxtaposition of Ego and Soul.
-The boy with his golden ball represents us on our journey through life on multiple levels.
+The boy with his golden ball (in Iron John) represents us on our journey through life on multiple levels.
 Not every part of this story happens in our world.

 Metaphor gives the happenings some context Because stories operate outside linear time in the eternal then some descriptions talk about happenings in other worlds.
 So, we mortals can get an insight into what’s going on.
 That insight is Souls’ work of making connections in an ever-unfolding revelation as we grow in experience of living into our own story.